Back

 Any time you go down to the denominator you divide.

 This image shows the first part of the equation with the 5000 over 1.
-An arrow is pointing from the 5000 to the 1 on the bottom of the fraction.
-A box next to the fraction reads divide.
+An arrow is pointing from the 5000 to the 1 on the bottom of the fraction, indicating division.

 Figure 2